 Oh, that's rather unfortunate, isn't it?
 Still, at least they're wholly different characters.
 I mean, they're only both Rebel special agents loosely attached to the Alliance, learning to use their force powers in an age where the Jedi are being hunted down.
 They're only both fighting a Sith Inquisitor with aspirations for power, hunting for information on Jedi relics and flying around in a beaten up freighter with an amusing droid and another agent voiced by Vanessa Marshall.
 It's not like they have exactly the same quips, exactly the same reactions and exactly the same personality, right?

 Yeah, they're the same fucking character.
 It's just that one, to try and sidestep any ownership issues, is a slightly re-edited version of the other.
-You might not believe this, but Disney is actually engaged in acts of "ORIGINAL CHARACTER, DO NOT STEAL!!" usually reserved for rabid twelve year olds on DeviantArt.
+You might not believe this, but Disney is actually engaged in acts of "ORIGINAL CHARACTER, DO NOT STEAL!!" usually reserved for rabid twelve-year-olds on DeviantArt.
 Hard as it might be for Disney to understand, but murdering something fans loved will not earn their loyalty.
 Ripping off its metaphorical face and parading about in it, pretending to be the EU, will only earn the undying bloody hatred of anyone who once loved that setting.

-When you actually strip away all the stuff Disney's authors stolen, all the stuff they've replicated or tried to life from that "flawed and failing" setting they relentlessly crap on, you're left with very little.
+When you actually strip away all the stuff Disney's authors rehashed from the EU, all the stuff they've replicated or tried to life from that "flawed and failing" setting they relentlessly crap on, you're left with very little.
 Almost all of that shred left, those fragments of stories, serve only to try and hype Episode VII in some way, be it hints of what will follow or vague suggestions of what will become of the characters.
 They're often not stories in their own right, but mere vehicles for the Disney hype machine.
 So, what we're left with isn't some new age for better novels, some new push to build a bigger universe, but a single storyline.
 The simple idea that all that matters is the visual media, and that unless it serves as their propaganda machine, the novels can burn for all they care.

 This is the respect the Expanded Universe gets for keeping Star Wars alive for decades, long after the films had been forgotten and further helping to hype their return.
 Whatever else you can say about the prequels which were bad, the vast majority of the comics, novels, shows and material it spawned via the Expanded Universe were all pretty damn solid.
 And guess what else?
 The prequels fitted into the Expanded Universe without too much trouble.
 A few rectons here and there were all that were needed, because the universe adapted, altered and shifted to suit them.
 Apparently though, that isn't good enough for a shit peddling failure of a director like JJ "I can't be bothered to do research beyond pop culture, so burn everything" Abrams.